pivotal/docs-tap/app-sso/reference/api/xworkloadregistration.hbs.md

-# XWorkloadRegistration
+# XWorkloadRegistration API for AppSSO

-`XWorkloadRegistration` is a cluster-scoped Crossplane XRD.
+In Application Single Sign-On (commonly called AppSSO), `XWorkloadRegistration` is a cluster-scoped Crossplane XRD.
 It serves as an integration API between Services Toolkit, Crossplane and AppSSO.

 > **Note** This API is not intended for direct usage.
 Although it is supported,
 > VMware recommend using `ClassClaim`, `WorkloadRegistration`, or `ClientRegistration`